dschnelldavis/angular2-json-schema-form/README.md

 For more control over your form, you may provide these additional inputs:

   * `layout` with a custom form layout (see Angular Schema Form's [form definitions](https://github.com/json-schema-form/angular-schema-form/blob/master/docs/index.md#form-definitions) for information about how to construct a form layout)
-  * `data` to populate the form with defaults or previously submitted values
+  * `data` to populate the form with default or previously submitted values
   * `options` to set any global options for the form
   * `widgets` to add custom widgets
   * `framework` to set which framework to use